Health Gatherings - For Your Health After Cancer

 HRQoL will be measured using Functional Assessment of Cancer Therapy - Prostate (FACT-P) including 4 domains of the FACT-General (FACT-G).
 The questionnaire has 39 items, with the total score ranging from 0-156.
 Higher scores indicate better function.

 HRQoL will be measured using Patient-Reported Outcome Measurement Information System (PROMIS) short form for Fatigue Questionnaire.
-The total score ranges from 95-475 with the higher score indicating increased fatigue.
+The PROMIS Fatigue measure generates t-scores with a mean of 50 and a standard deviation of 10.
+Scores typically range from approximately 30 to 80.
+Higher scores indicate greater fatigue.

-HRQoL will be measured using PROMIS short form for Pain Questionnaire.
-The items are item banks and the scoring via a computer adaptive testes (CAT) which use item response theory (IRT) to calculate a score that is transformed to a T score.
+HRQoL will be measured using the PROMIS short form for Pain Interference Questionnaire.
+The items are item banks, and scoring is done via a computer adaptive test (CAT), which utilizes item response theory (IRT) to calculate a score that is then transformed into a T-score with a mean of 50 and a standard deviation of 10.
+Scores typically range from approximately 30 to 80.
 Items are administered in an iterative approach where subsequent items are calibrated on prior ones.
 Once standard error reaches 2 or less, the CAT stops administering items.
-The higher the score the greater pain symptom.
+Higher scores indicate greater pain interference.

 Secondary Outcome Measures